WyohKnott/image-formats-comparison/report.md

 where `r` is the compression ratio over PPM filesize, `T` the time required to compress, `̅r` and `̅T` the same metrics for the standard compressor, and alpha is a scaling constant.

 The standard compressor used is the compression of a PPM image to a PNG image using FFMPEG: `ffmpeg -loglevel quiet -y -i [input(PPM)] -pix_fmt yuv420p [output(PNG)]`

+####Speed relatively to PSNR-HVS-M at "large" quality:

+For each codec and image, the encoding and decoding speeds for compression at "large" quality are sampled five times using GNU `time`.
+For each codec and image, we also sample the PSNR-HVS-M metric.

+The arithmetic mean of encoding and decoding speeds are calculated over the entire image set.
+We then determine a score analogous to a [Weissman score](https://en.wikipedia.org/wiki/Weissman_score) for each codec by comparating the PSNR-HVS-M value to encoding speeds, using the following formula:

+$$W = \alpha {p \over \overline{p}} {\log{\overline{T}} \over \log{T}}$$

+where `p` is the PSNR-HVS-M value, `T` the time required to compress, `̅r` and `̅T` the same metrics for the standard compressor, and alpha is a scaling constant.

+The standard compressor used is the compression of a JPEG image using M: `ffmpeg -loglevel quiet -y -i [input(PPM)] -pix_fmt yuv420p [output(PNG)]`

 ###Lossy metrics